Skip to content

 Always revoke lost certificates

 If you no longer have access to the corresponding secret key for a certificate, revoke it immediately.
-Then you will not receive any emails that cannot be decrypted.
+This will prevent reception of emails that cannot be decrypted.

 If you want to sign or decrypt e-mails on more than one device, you must securely transfer your private key and the certificate (in practice: the .p12 file) to all devices in a secure way and set them up there.